ex-jedi/beginner-javascript-tutorials/README.md

       // Console: Uncaught TypeError: Illegal invocation
     ```

-  - By using bind we tell the `lookFor` function that it's bound to `document` as the this value when it's called
+  - By using bind we tell the `lookFor` function that it's bound to `document` as the this value when it's called.

     ```javascript
       const lookFor = document.querySelector.bind(document);